mikson022/rock-particle-analyzer/README.md

 # Rock-Particle-Analyzer (RPA)

-A Python script developed to automate data extraction from microscopic images of rock particles and export the results to Excel for further analysis.
-The tool was developed to accelerate the research process.

-Created to address the needs of a university research project.
+A Python script developed to automate data extraction from microscopic images of rock particles, by analyzing outlines of the particles and exporting the results to Excel for further analysis.
+Created to address the needs of a university research project and accelerate its process.

 ## Table of Contents